bufbuild/buf-action/README.md

           domain: bsr.acme.com
 ```

-Before this works, a BSR server admin adds a trust credential to that bot user
-under **Admin → Bot users → _user_ → Trust credentials**, pinning the claims
-that identify your workflow, for example `repository = acme/protos`.
-Claim
+Before this works, a BSR server admin adds a trust credential to that bot user under **Admin → Bot users → _user_ → Trust credentials**, pinning the claims that identify your workflow, for example `repository = acme/protos`.
-values match exactly, not as patterns, so a credential authorizes only what it
+Claim values match exactly, not as patterns, so a credential authorizes only what it names.
-names.

 If both `token` and `username` are set, `token` wins.
+The minted token is stored with `buf registry login`, exactly as a static token is, so later steps that run `buf` are authenticated too.

 ### Troubleshooting